 Intelligent learning environments (ILEs) are a class of applications that make extensive use of the explanatory capabilities of truth maintenance systems.
 The CyclePad system [Forbus and Whalley, 1994] is an example of an ILE for engineering thermodynamics.
 CyclePad can be thought of as a conceptual CAD system, handling the mechanics of solving equations so that students can focus on the thermodynamic behavior of a design.
-CyclePad utilizes qualitative physics to provide explanations that are grounded in natural, qualitative terms.
-To provide these services, CyclePad uses a customized version of the LTRE. a forward-chaining, pattern-directed inference system described in [Forbus and de Kleer, 1993], which contains a truth maintenance system Logic-based (LTMS) [McAllester, 1978].
+CyclePad uti lizes qualitative physics to provide explanations that are grounded in natural, qualitative terms.
+To provide these services, CyclePad uses a customized version of the LTRE, a forward-chaining, pattern-directed inference system d escribed in [Forbus and de Kleer, 1993], which contains a truth maintenance system (LTMS) Logic-based [McAllester, 1978].
 All derivations are stored in the

+[Everett and Forbus, 1996] Scaling up logic-based truth maintenance systems via fact garbage collection.
+In Proceedings of the 13th National Conference on Artificial Intelligence 996.
 LTMS, and the dependency network so formed provides the grist for a generative hypertext explanation system that lets students explore the consequences of their assum ptions.

 CyclePad is designed to shift the focus of the student from solving equations to developing better intuitions about thermodynamics.
-This requires that students explore the consequences of parametric changes to cycles they have designed, often via sensitivity analyses.
-As a consequence, the underlying LTRE may be called upon to make dozens or even hundreds of changes to assumptions involving numerical values during a typical student session.
-Each of these changes can have extensive consequences; the analysis of a complex cycle might require between 10 and 30 assumptions, which result in the derivation of hundreds of additional numerical values.
+This requires that students e xplore the consequences of parametric changes to cycles they have designed, often via sensitivity analyses.
+As a consequence, the underlying LTRE may be called upon to make dozens or even hundreds of changes to assumptions involving numerical values during a typical student se ssion.
+Each of these changes can have extensive cons equences; the analysis of a complex cycle might require between 10 and 30 assumptions, which result in the der ivation of hundreds of additional numerical values.

 The large number of assume/retract cycles and the potentially large number of consequences affected by each cycle means that the cost of this operation dominates C yclePad's performance.
-Observations of CyclePad in typical conditions suggest that the amount of memory consumed rises linearly with the number of assume/retract cycles, while the time taken for each cycle rises nonlinearly.
+Observations of CyclePad in typ ical conditions suggest that the amount of memory consumed rises linearly with the number of assume/retract cycles, while the time taken for each cycle rises nonlinearly.
 There are two sources for the non-linear time increase: (1) there are more clauses to process on each iteration, because the dependency network has grown, and (2) as storage space begins to run out, the Lisp garbage collector and the virtual memory system require a much larger fraction of the total time.